-Legislative Authorities

-Civil Forfeiture Act, SBC 2005, c.
-29, Attorney General Act, RSBC
+LegislativeCivil Forfeiture Act, SBC 2005, c.
+29, Attorney General Act, RSBCAuthorities1996 c.

-1996 c.
 22

 Effective Date April 6, 2011

 Procedure Map

-Civil Forfeiture Office POLICY Ministry of Attorney General Legal Services Branch PO Box 9234 Stn Prov Govt, Victoria BC V8W 9J1 Phone: (250) 356-1560 Fax: (250) 356-1092 Civil Forfeiture Office Service of Legal Documents Objective This policy and accompanying procedures describes how service of legal documents will be initiated and monitored by the Civil Forfeiture Office (CFO) and the Civil Forfeiture Team (CFT) of Legal Services Branch in relation to civil forfeiture matters.
+Ministry of Attorney General Legal Services Branch

+PO Box 9234 Stn Prov Govt, Victoria BC V8W 9J1 Phone: (250) 356-1560 Fax: (250) 356-1092

+Civil Forfeiture Office Service of Legal Documents
-Application and Scope These policies/procedures apply to service of all initiating legal documents to be used in Civil Forfeiture matters.

-Principles Service tracking is not exclusive to the Paralegal.
-The Paralegal is responsible for tracking service and notifying the CFO case manager as appropriate.

-Background To ensure procedural requirements are met; one position tracks and monitors process service of CFO legal documents, reporting issues to the CFT case manager.
-The position works with the CFT legal secretaries and the responsible CFO case manager.

-General The Paralegal must notify the CFO case manager when pleadings are available for service regardless of the readiness of supporting affidavits.
+- Objective This policy and accompanying procedures describes how service of legal documents will be initiated and monitored by the Civil Forfeiture Office (CFO) and the Civil Forfeiture Team (CFT) of Legal Services Branch in relation to civil forfeiture matters. - Application andThese policies/procedures apply to service of all initiating legalScopedocuments to be used in Civil Forfeiture matters. - Principles Service tracking is not exclusive to the Paralegal.
+The Paralegal is responsible for tracking service and notifying the CFO case manager as appropriate. - Background To ensure procedural requirements are met; one position tracks and monitors process service of CFO legal documents, reporting issues to the CFT case manager.
+The position works with the CFT legal secretaries and the responsible CFO case manager. - General The Paralegal must notify the CFO case manager when pleadings are available for service regardless of the readiness of supporting affidavits.
 The CFO case manager will consult the CFT lawyer responsible for the case and a decision will be rendered, at the discretion of the CFO case manager, about whether to send pleadings out for service.